Thousands evacuate Congo's Goma amid renewed volcano threat - WTMJ

 Associated Press

 A new eruption could occur at any moment, the military governor of Congo’s North Kivu province, Lt.
-Gen. Constat Ndima Kongba, announced early Thursday.
-He ordered the evacuation of 10 of the 18 neighborhoods in the city of 2 million people.
+Gen. Constant Ndima Kongba, announced Thursday.
+He ordered the evacuation of 10 of the 18 neighborhoods in the city of nearly 2 million residents.

+Full of fear, residents from many of the unlisted neighborhoods also fled after no warnings of Saturday’s eruption left so many in harm’s way.

 The center of Goma, which was spared when the volcano erupted last week, is now under threat, with activity being reported near the urban area and Lake Kivu, Kongba said.

 Residents were advised to carry very little and told not to return to their homes until advised by authorities.
-Officials said that vehicles will be provided to help the evacuation.
+Authorities provided vehicles for the evacuations.

 Many people were seen heading northwest toward the town of Sake and east toward Rwanda.
 International organizations such as the U.N. mission in Congo had on Wednesday already begun evacuating their staff.